Adaptive Reuse The Footer Building Case Study

 Introduction

 The entire world is now on a move towards sustainability.
 Of importance is sustainability in the construction industry since it is one of the sectors that use the largest amount of energy.
 Governments are working towards a balance between a healthy built environment and a healthy economy.
 The issue of sustainability has had heightened attention in only the past few decades.
-Most buildings that were constructed before 1950 were not built with sustainability in mind.
+Most buildings that were constructed before 1950 were not built with sustainability in mind, which is why architecture dissertation help is often sought to address these challenges.
 They are therefore culprits of excessive energy consumption.
 The present issue is how to handle these buildings (Environment.gov.au, 2004).

 Whatsapp